 American mezzo-soprano Maggie Reneé, a Metropolitan Opera National Council District Regional Encouragement Winner and a winner of the California Philharmonic Young Artist Award, "possesses a luscious and deep sound" (Opera Wire) and is a "suavely forthright and impressive mezzo" (Parterre Box).
-"A singer to keep your eye on" (California Philharmonic).
-Maggie Reneé has a strong appreciation for various musical genres and sings in several languages including: Russian, Spanish, Italian, French, German, Japanese, Hebrew, and Yiddish.
-She also writes her own music, has a black belt in Karate, and entertains more than 135K+ of her subscribers and hundreds of thousands of viewers on her YouTube channel daily.
-Maggie Reneé graduated from the The Juilliard School, where is currently a Gluck Fellow, a recipient of the Burford Scholarship and Pauline and Arthur Feibush Memorial Scholarship, F. Heiligenstein Scholarship and Tatiana Troyanos Scholarship and is currently pursuing her Master's degree there.
+"A singer to keep your eye on" (California Philharmonic), Maggie Reneé has a strong appreciation for all musical genres and sings in: Russian, Spanish, Italian, French, German, Japanese, Hebrew, and Yiddish.
+She also writes her own music, has a black belt in Karate, and entertains more than 150K+ of her subscribers and hundreds of thousands of viewers on her YouTube channel daily.
+Maggie Reneé graduated with Honors from the The Juilliard School, where is currently a Gluck Fellow, a recipient of the Burford Scholarship and Pauline and Arthur Feibush Memorial Scholarship, F. Heiligenstein Scholarship and Tatiana Troyanos Scholarship and is currently pursuing her Master's degree there.

-For the 2020-2021 Juilliard Opera season, Maggie Reneé will sing the title role of King Egeo in Handel's Teseo and cover Foreign Singer in Argento's Postcard from Morocco with Juilliard Graduate Opera and is scheduled to premiere new music at the FOCUS Festival at Lincoln Center, perform at the New York Festival of Song (NYFOS), perform in Liederabend at Paul Hall, and has been selected for a Juilliard residency with Denyce Graves.
-This summer Maggie Reneé will be a member of the Apprentice Singer Program @ The Santa Fe Opera where she will understudy Due Donna in Mozart's Le Nozze Di Figaro, and sing chorus of Eugene Onegin and The Lord of Cries - a brand new opera Premiering at Santa Fe Opera this summer.
+For the 2020-2021 season, Maggie Reneé will sing the title role of King Egeo in Handel's Teseo and cover Foreign Singer in Argento's Postcard from Morocco with Juilliard Graduate Opera, premiere new music at the FOCUS Festival at Lincoln Center, perform at the New York Festival of Song (NYFOS), perform in Liederabend at Paul Hall, and be in Juilliard residency with Denyce Graves.
+This summer Maggie Reneé will be an Apprentice Singer @ The Santa Fe Opera where she will understudy Due Donna in Mozart's Le Nozze Di Figaro and sing chorus in Eugene Onegin and The Lord of Cries - a brand new opera Premiering at Santa Fe Opera this summer.

 For the 2019-2020 season, Maggie Reneé was scheduled to perform the title role in Carmen with Hogfish Opera in Maine and tour Germany and the Netherlands singing the combined role of Goffredo/Eustazio in the Juilliard Opera production of Handel’s Rinaldo conducted by Nicholas McGegan and performed with Juilliard415.
 She performed Goffredo/Eustazio in Alice Tully Hall at Lincoln Center and also performed Debussy vocal works with the New York Philharmonic.